Editorial

 Rural or low-cost regions sit a full tier lower:

-- Mid-career architects typically earn $70,000-$85,000
+• Mid-career architects typically earn $70,000 to $85,000

-- Entry-level roles dipping to the low sixties
+• Entry-level roles dipping to the low sixties

-For firms in these areas, the math still works: revenue per employee averages $171,163 while cost per employee, including overhead, hovers around $137,000.
+For firms in these areas, the math still works.
+Revenue per employee averages $171,163 while cost per employee, including overhead, hovers around $137,000.

 Architectural engineers follow a similar curve but start slightly higher in technical hotspots.
-Senior engineers focused on structural or MEP systems regularly break $105,000 in California, New York, and Texas, reflecting demand for deep building-systems expertise inside ever-complex codes.
+Senior engineers focused on structural or MEP systems regularly break $107,000 in California, New York, and Texas, reflecting demand for deep building-systems expertise inside ever-complex codes.

-Remote & Hybrid Impact
+Remote and Hybrid Impact

-Geography hasn't disappeared; it's just negotiable.
+Geography hasn't disappeared.
+It's just negotiable.
 Seasoned architects with a portfolio of net-zero buildings, or engineers holding a PE in multiple states, routinely argue for location-agnostic pay and often win.
 For everyone else, expect a softer gradient rather than a flat plain: enough variance to reward big-city living, but not enough to keep you from hiring the right person wherever they plug in their laptop.

 Key Pay Drivers: Architects vs. Architectural Engineers

+That difference shows up in the numbers.
+U.S. architects average $107,000 to $157,000 or more depending on seniority and region, while architectural engineers typically earn around $68,000 to $95,000.
 The architect's longer, more standardized licensure track ultimately delivers higher market value, and higher pay, once complete.

 When you're setting compensation or negotiating your own, start with these three factors.
 Map the education hurdle, quantify the scarcity of your skill set, and benchmark where you sit on the experience ladder.
 Do that, and the salary conversation shifts from guesswork to grounded decisions.